 If you are experiencing issues obtaining your sales commission, don’t hesitate to reach out to our team to discuss filing a sales commissions dispute.
 Our team has successfully represented victims who were not awarded their sales commissions disputes.
 Contact our team for the legal help you need and deserve.

 Do these situations sound familiar to you?
 Do you believe you could have legal grounds for a commission dispute?
 If so, don’t hesitate to take action.
 Under Labor Code 200 in the state of California, it is clear that employees must be paid what they are owed.
 This amount owed includes both fixed and commission-based compensation.
-By reaching out to an employment attorney, you can start the process of reclaiming what you are rightly owed.
-Because these situations can be complicated and emotional, it is important to find an experienced attorney.
-While many attorneys will claim they can help you in a commission dispute, you will want to retain the services of a lawyer with previous experience in similar cases.
-The laws, codes, and regulations regarding employment law are constantly changing in Los Angeles and the state of California, therefore, it’s important to have a lawyer who is familiar with the ever changing laws.
+You can start the process of reclaiming what you are rightly owed, as these situations can be complicated and emotional.
+While many legal professionals will claim they can help you in a commission dispute, you will want to retain the services of a commission dispute lawyer in Los Angeles with previous experience in similar cases.
+The laws, codes, and regulations regarding employment law are constantly changing in Los Angeles and the state of California, therefore, it’s important to have an employment lawyer who is familiar with the ever changing laws.

 THE LAW OFFICES OF MANN & ELIAS